galminyana/galminyana.github.io/Assignment01.md

         syscall
 ```

 The last part of this section, is to compare the typed password from the user with the defined password.
-Password is defined as "12345678", and is hard coded into the RAX register (in case another password is desireed, value can be changed).
-RDI gets the address of the PASSWD_INPUT string via Relative Addressing.
-Comparison is done using the `scasq`instructio: if the two values does not match, program `jmp` to end, and if the password match, go to execute next section, the shell:
+Password is defined as `"12345678"`, and is hard coded into the **RAX** register (in case another password is desireed, value can be changed). **RDI** gets the address of the **PASSWD_INPUT** string via Relative Addressing.
+Comparison is done using the `scasq` instruction: if the two values does not match, program `jmp` to end, and if the password match, go to execute next section, the shell:

  ```asm
  compare_passwords: